• Skip to primary navigation

 Instructions

-Construct a boat with tinfoil.
+Construct a boat with kitchen foil.

 Image of a boat made from aluminium foil with a playmobil person inside